Bo Almqvist: Later life

 In his long involvement with Béaloideas, the journal of the Folklore of Ireland Society, he monitored and encouraged study of all aspects of Irish and comparative folklife studies.
 He was editor of Béaloideas in 1971–3 and 1977–9, advisory editor from 1981, and from 1972 general editor of the publications of Comhairle Bhéaloideas Éireann.
 He also wrote a history of the Irish Folklore Commission (1979).
 Almqvist trained most of the folklore scholars of the next generation.
 His influence on them and popularity with international colleagues was evident in two festschriften, Viking ale (1991) a collection of his own major articles published to honour his sixtieth birthday, and Northern lights (2001) for his seventieth.
 Collaborative publications included material recorded from Peig Sayers (I will speak to you all (2009)).
 Almqvist was a member of the Royal Irish Academy (elected 1981) and of the Swedish Kungliga Gustav Adolfs Akademien, as well as other learned societies.

 Almqvist also had a notable interest in philology and comparative literature; his enthusiasm for tracing the not always obvious connections between medieval literature and contemporary folklore led to the introduction of a new course in UCD.
 One of his students on that course was Éilís Ní Dhuibhne, a writer and folklorist.
 She and Almqvist married years later in 1982 after his first marriage ended, and they had two sons, Ragnar and Olaf.
-Almqvist's first marriage, in Iceland, had been to Jane Houston (d.
-2018), an American textile artist and photographer, who became an expert on traditional Irish white embroidery; they had one daughter, Marja.
+Ragnar Almqvist is currently the Ambassador of Ireland to Hungary.
+Almqvist's first marriage, in Iceland, had been to Jane Houston (died 2018), an American textile artist and photographer, who became an expert on traditional Irish white embroidery; they had one daughter, Marja.

 After a short illness, Bo Almqvist died on 9 November 2013 in Loughlinstown Hospital, Dublin.
 His funeral was from the Church of our Lady Seat of Wisdom, Belfield, to Mount Jerome crematorium.